rlvlad/wt-project-2025/docs/src/sections/sequence_diagram.typ

     _seq("B", "D", disable-src: true, comment: [Redirect]) }),
   comment: [
-    As the server is deployed the `index.html` request the associated Javascript files (we use Typescript, but it transplies to Javascript and that's what is imported in the HTML files).
+    As the server is deployed the `index.html` requests the associated Javascript files (we use Typescript, but it transplies to Javascript and that's what is imported in the HTML files).
 As they have been loaded thanks to the IIFE, the User is able to Login.

     Once the button has been clicked, Javascript performs a POST request -- always via the `makeCall()` function -- to the Login servlet, which, as seen in the Login sequence diagram (@login-sequence), checks if the User exists: if that's the case it returns a 200 OK and the User is redirected to the Homepage.